wirrywoo/ACubed/README.md

 ACubed is a collection of machine learning models aimed to standardize feature definitions, increase data scalability, and improve model interpretability for the popular music-based rhythm game FlashFlashRevolution.
 It proposes a time series extrinsic regression model using objectively defined time-sensitive features to predict stepfile difficulty, and utilizes expectation-maximization algorithm to design a model training framework that simultaneously learns AAA equivalency and skill rating for any given player.

-Shown below is a high-level diagram that visualizes the technical architecture of the COBE Platform in its current state.
+Shown below is a high-level diagram that visualizes the proposed technical architecture of ACubed's integration with FFR's Codebase.

 ```mermaid